 I have become a trustee of the SFiCE Foundation to broaden my knowledge and gain new skills in the charity sector.
 As a long term volunteer of SFiCE, I had been working on the Homeless Outreach project, and it was something I thoroughly enjoyed.
 I aim to use my experience and personal values to benefit the charity's service users when they access support from SFiCE projects.
 I am more than happy to be involved and become a trustee for the SFiCE Foundation charity.

 After 50 years in financial services, I retrained as a Blue Badge tour guide.
 The Covid-19 Pandemic has stopped all tourist business and I thought it would be a good opportunity to try and do something helpful in the community.

 Unfortunately, the current situation has highlighted even more the need to assist many members of society who need support in all sorts of ways and SFiCE is helping out with one of the most basic needs …. dealing with food poverty.

-It seems to me that the current situation is not going to improve in the near future and therefore SFiCE and similar charities are going to be required for a long time.
+It seems to me that the current situation is not going to improve shortly and therefore SFiCE and similar charities are going to be required for a long time.